MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-set-up-vs.md

 #### Q: Why can't I sign in?

-A: To create a profile and save your settings, you'll need to sign in with a [personal Microsoft account](https://www.microsoft.com/account) or a [work or school account](https://azure.microsoft.com/documentation/articles/sign-up-organization/) that's managed by Azure Active Directory.
+A: Sign in with a [personal Microsoft account](https://www.microsoft.com/account) or a [work or school account](https://azure.microsoft.com/documentation/articles/sign-up-organization/) that's managed by Azure Active Directory.